xiang9156/ipop-gvpn-scale-test-switchmode/scale/README.md

 ----------------|------------
 accept          |Manually add node connections to the list of known hosts (SSH). install         |Instruct nodes to receive contents of directory _node_.
 Nodes install lxc, ejabberd, and turnserver packages.
 Nodes prepare default LXC containers, one node establishes an ejabberd (XMPP/STUN) service and a turnserver (TURN) service. init [size\]    |Instruct nodes to initialize platform.
 Nodes create distributed total of _size_ LXC containers, one node creates an ejabberd and turnserver account for all IPOP-nodes and define all links.
-NOTE: parameter _size_ is obtained from _scale.cfg_ if not provided. exit            |Instruct nodes to clear all LXC containers, one node removes all ejabberd and turnserver accounts and undefines all links. config <args\>  |Instruct nodes to create configuration files for each IPOP-node using arguments _args_. run [list/all]  |Instruct nodes to run ipop-tincan and controller on _list_ of, or _all_, physical nodes. kill [list/all] |Instruct nodes to kill ipop-tincan and controller on _list_ of, or _all_, physical nodes. start [list/all]|Instruct nodes to start _list_ of, or _all_, lxcs. stop [list/all] |Instruct nodes to stop _list_ of, or _all_, lxcs. forward <port\> |Instruct one node to run a forwarding program using port _port_. mem <vnode_id>  |Get the memory utilization information of tincan in the specific node. iperf <args\>   |Test the network throughput between two lxc.
+Changing lxcbr ip address.
+NOTE: parameter _size_ is obtained from _scale.cfg_ if not provided. exit            |Instruct nodes to clear all LXC containers, one node removes all ejabberd and turnserver accounts and undefines all links. config <args\>  |Instruct IPOP-nodes to create configuration files. run [list/all]  |Instruct IPOP-nodes to run ipop-tincan and controller. kill [list/all] |Instruct IPOP-nodes to kill ipop-tincan and controller. start [list/all]|Instruct IPOP-nodes to start _list_ of, or _all_, lxcs. stop [list/all] |Instruct IPOP-nodes to stop _list_ of, or _all_, lxcs. forward <port\> |Instruct one node to run a forwarding program using port _port_. mem <vnode_id>  |Get the memory utilization information of tincan in the specific IPOP-node. iperf <args\>   |Test the network throughput between two lxc.
 Enter "iperf help" for detailed usage in scale.bash. ping <args\>    |Test the network delay between two lxc.
 Enter "ping help" for detailed usage in scale.bash. quit            |Quit this program.

-NOTE: "Nodes" are defined as the physical/virtual computers in this testbed.
+NOTE: "IPOP-nodes" are defined as the physical/virtual computers in this testbed.

 ##Example
 1. Go to CloudLab.us